Why is the Dogecoin (DOGE) Price Up Today?

-Dogecoin is showing strength and appears determined to make new yearly highs.
-In the following, we take a look at a few technical indicators that might provide some insights into why DOGE’s price is up today.
+Dogecoin appears to be ready to move higher, but the key resistance is still holding.
+Below is an analysis of a few technical indicators that might provide some insights into why DOGE’s price is up today.

 Key Support levels: $0.13